 You should also know what to do in case of an accident while you’re riding.
 This guide is a quick reference for motorcycle operators and passengers.

-If you find you have additional questions about Virginia’s motorcycle laws after reading this article, contact the experienced Richmond motorcycle accident attorneys at River Run Law today.
+If you find you have additional questions about Virginia’s motorcycle laws after reading this article, contact the experienced Richmond motorcycle accident attorneys online or call (804) 597-9559 today.

 Helmets and Licensing

 Virginia residents must pass written and skills tests to receive a motorcycle classification on their driver’s license.

 You can find more information about the test and the Virginia Motorcycle Operator guide on the Virginia DMV website.

 You must register your motorcycle with the DMV and have valid insurance.
 You must also have a securely fixed license plate.